Replaces elements on the current page with matching elements from a server response or HTML string.

 class

-while loading and rendering content.
+while loading content.

-A callback that will be run when when the server responds with new HTML, but before the HTML is rendered.
+A callback that will be run when the server responds with new HTML, but before the HTML is rendered.

 The callback argument is a preventable up:fragment:loaded